Team-Glare/CELT2/README.md

 An example of the analysis of an uploaded file:
 <img width="920" alt="Capture4" src="https://user-images.githubusercontent.com/89327790/134822127-522b4c64-2319-4f0e-a444-17debe948e2c.PNG">

+## Setup

+Prerequisites:
+* .NET >= 5.0
+* Docker >= 20.10.7
+* Python >= 3.8
+* pip >= 20.0.2

+Strongly recommended:
+* Environment capable of using a UNIX-based terminal - Ubuntu, macOS, WSL/2, etc.

+Dependencies:
+* Within the context of the root folder, run setup.sh.
+This will acquire the requirements from the API, Model, and Server, and download them for you from the appropriate sources.

+Running the Server:
+* Locally:
+    * Within the server subdirectory, you can run ./boot_dockerless.sh, which will run flask for you (after checking all of the require depedencies exist).
+This will only allow for local connections and testing.
+* Containerized:
+    * We assume that you are using Digital Ocean for the sake of these steps - we highly encourage this, as Digital Ocean provides students $100 credit through the GitHub students program.
+    * Ensure that the latest version of your code is pushed to GitHub.
+Go to the Actions tab, and select Build and Publish Server to Digital Ocean.
+Click Run Workflow, and specify a version number.
+After some time, this will deploy an image to the Digital Ocean Images storage.
+    * After this, enter the Apps tab, create an App, and set the run command gunicorn --worker-tmp-dir /dev/shm --chdir ./server app:app.
+Once the app is deployed, the server should be available at an external link, viewable at the top of the dashboard.

 ## INSPIRATION AND IMPROVEMENTS

 Our Sentiment Analyzer is based on work done by a previous group: